Storybooks for Teaching Density and Buoyancy in the Classroom

 For younger students, focus on sinking and floating.

 For older students, expand to density and buoyancy.
-Using stories helps students relate it to real-world examples.
+Using stories helps students relate phenomena to real-world examples.

-We recommend performing a hands-on activity first and then reading the story.
-The students will be able to tie the two together.
+We recommend first performing a hands-on activity and then reading the story.
+The students will be able to connect the two.

 After that, read more structured texts and learn vocabulary.
-Make sure to have a reading corner with a collection of the sinking and floating books for kids to read on their own.
+Make sure to have a reading corner with a collection of sinking and floating books for kids to read independently.